 Long-term rental yields across 34 Suffolk County postcodes range from 7.7% in Chelsea (2150) down to under 2% in Boston's premium downtown ZIPs.
-That spread of nearly six percentage points is far wider than any difference between rental strategies at the city level, which means WHERE you buy in Greater Boston matters more than almost anything else you can decide.
+That spread of nearly six percentage points is far wider than any difference between rental strategies at the city level, which means where you buy in Greater Boston matters more than almost anything else you can decide.
 With short-term rentals restricted to owner-occupied primary residences across the city, long-term rental income is the only realistic path for investment buyers here, so the suburb you choose is the single biggest lever on returns.
 This ranking shows which Suffolk County neighborhoods lead on gross yield and explains why the pattern exists.

 Chelsea (2150) Leads on Yield at 7.7%, Roughly Double the City Median

 The top five Suffolk County postcodes by long-term rental gross yield are all outer-ring neighborhoods rather than inner Boston, and the price-to-rent ratio explains why.
-Entry prices in the leaders sit well below the city median 3-bed house price of $912,344, while monthly rents hold up at $2,800 or more thanks to transit access and proximity to Logan Airport employment.
+Entry prices in the leaders sit well below the city median 3-bed house price of about $939,000, while monthly rents hold up at $2,800 or more thanks to transit access and proximity to Logan Airport employment.

 Gross yields = annual rent / sale price.
 Based on 3-bed house medians.
 The dashboard shows every property type and bedroom count.
 Short-term rental columns are omitted because Boston restricts short-term rentals to owner-occupied primary residences only, so investment-property short-term rental income is not a realistic option here.